puckfried/essential_concepts_js-py-java/README.md

     ```

 ## comparison logic operators
 - **Explanation**: Used to compare values and return true or false.
+    --> The symbol && is used for connecting two booloean values with AND
+    --> The symbol || is used for connecting two booloean values with OR
 - **Examples**:
   - **JavaScript**:
     ```javascript